Wilfrida-Were/Tech-Layoffs-Data-Cleaning-in-SQL/README.md

 # 📊 Tech Layoffs 2020–2024

-This project analyzes global tech layoffs between 2020–2024.
+This project analyzes global tech layoffs between 2020–2024, providing actionable insights for business leaders, investors, and policy makers to make informed decisions.

 I used **SQL (SQLite3)** for cleaning and analysis, and built an **interactive Tableau dashboard** to uncover trends across companies, industries, and countries.

 ## 📑 Table of Contents